DuncanStewart1234/Project-Group-55/Sprint2.md

   Frontend:

-    We've completed the schedule and notes widgets
+    We've completed notes widget and are continuing to work on the schedule widget and will integrate it to the backend in the upcoming sprint.

     While also having addition unexpected additions with a dark mode to the overall design.